I've been messing around trying to figure out FZ tunes since I was eighteen.

 Seriously, those black jokes you hear sometimes after someone has died where someone ends up by asking "Is it too soon?"
 Well, Frank Zappa had been gone more than nineteen years when I did this and it was already well past time to move on.
 Hang on, am I apologizing for not being overly sentimental?
 Who was one of the first people - after my dad that is - to inspire me in that department?

-There is a quaint individual known as cleon on the zappa.com forum who got into an argument with me about some music theory thing and payed me out by saying that the guitar in my Zoot Allures video sounds like crap.
+There is a quaint individual known as cleon on the zappa.com forum (now extinct - the forum that is) who got into an argument with me about some music theory thing and payed me out by saying that the guitar in my Zoot Allures video sounds like crap.
 It's not the best I agree, but I was just banging away on my guitar plugged into my practice amp one day and I was feeeling good about my progress on this piece so I hit the record button on my laptop.
 It's not hifi, the amp's output often overwhelms the little microphone, but it's a historical document.
 I have no illusions about its production, but I was very happy about my playing on that day.

 There's a jump to this page from my YouTube section, so this link takes you straight back.